 Want a little more adventure?
 There is a high ropes/zipline course up by the fort run by Flying Fox.

 Want some luxury?
 Johdpur is perfect for a splurge as it hosts many heritage hotels (often called Haveli which is a traditional Indian townhouse or mansion).
 If your budget doesn’t stretch to a stay, many also have excellent rooftop restaurants.

 Feeling hungry?
 You’re in the right place!
-Try a stuffed Kulcha (butter drenched naan bread, stuffed with potatoes, spices, veggies or meat) or a sweet Kulfa (sort of ice cream topped with noodles – sounds odd, tastes amazing)
+Try a stuffed Kulcha (naan bread stuffed with potatoes, spices, veggies or meat).
+Or how about a sweet Kulfa (sort of ice cream topped with noodles – sounds odd, tastes amazing)

 Want to get out of town?
-Don’t miss the nightly Wagah border ceremony where the Pakistani and Indian sides lower their flags each night, with much fanfare, marching and patriotic fervour.
+Don’t miss the nightly Wagah border ceremony where the Pakistani and Indian sides lower their flags each night.
+There is much fanfare, marching and patriotic fervour.

-Also referred as Pondicherry, this former French colony retains a good deal of colonial charm, with its quiet flower-lined streets and pavement cafes.
-Caffeine fans rejoice, here you can find a cup of proper coffee, as well as French delights like cheese and brioche.
+Also referred to as Pondicherry, this former French colony retains a good deal of colonial charm, with its quiet flower-lined streets and pavement cafes.
+Caffeine fans rejoice, here you can find a cup of proper coffee.
+You can also find French delights like cheese and brioche.
 The seafront is a car-free zone in the evenings, and half the town seems to turn out for a sunset stroll.
 There are several lovely churches to visit, as well as some vibrant Hindu temples.
 You can also see the Sri Aurobindo ashram which was founded in 1926 and attracts many visitors.
 The old town is easy to explore on foot or by bicycle and there are loads of great cafes and restaurants.